vivekmyers/Math-Seminar-Project/README.md

 Requires bash, python3, numpy, scipy, and Pillow.

 ## C++ Version
 Generates a bmp representation of the Newton-Raphson convergence of the complex plane toward the roots of a polynomial.
-Use generator to generate the image file, output.png (may take several minutes).
+Use generator to generate the image file, output.png (relatively fast).
 The -g, -z, -i, and -c options can be used to specify grid size, zoom, iterations, and contrast, respectively.

 Ex.